 Every neighbourhood has long-term issues and it is easy to focus on all the things that still need doing.
-A strong community association builds on all the great things-large and small-they have done.
-Don't be shy about sharing or promoting the good work you are doing and all of your accomplishments!
+But a strong community association builds on all the great things-large and small-you have done.
+Don't be shy about sharing the good work you are doing, promote your accomplishments!